shlomiassaf/ng-cli-packagr-tasks/README.md

 > `EntryPointTaskContext` handlers are called multiple times, once for every package (primary and secondary). `TaskContext` is called once before starting to process packages

+There are 2 types of tasks:

+- A simple function (`HookHandler`)
+- A typed task

+The first is just a function that implements (`HookHandler`), best suited for ad-hoc quick tasks.

+Typed tasks are more strict and organized, they usually require input and they also provide a schema to validate against that input. (see copy example below).

+> The input for all typed tasks is always through `tasks.data` where each typed task has a "namespace" which is a property on the data object that points to it's own input object.

+The library comes with several built in tasks (typed tasks).

 ## Examples

 Before we dive into examples, it's important that we understand what information is available to us, provided by `ng-packagr`.